-Research at VIMS extends from inland watersheds to the open ocean with a primary emphasis on coastal and estuarine science.
-VIMS research is based in four academic departments:
+Research at VIMS extends from inland watersheds to the open ocean, with an emphasis on coastal and estuarine science.
+VIMS research is based in 4 academic departments:

 and several major research units, including:

 - Aquaculture Genetics & Breeding Technology Center (ABC)